 Some people have had gardens and orchards in their families for generations.
-Experience, knowledge and wisdom have been handed down to them from the time they were small.
+Experience, knowledge, and wisdom have been handed down to them from the time they were small.
 However, if you are new to the “grow your own” movement, there’s a good chance you may have questions or need a little encouragement.
 Naturally, you are likely to turn to the most easily available resource — the Internet.
-Unfortunately, many of the “answers” you find online aren’t reliable or rooted in reality.
+Unfortunately, many of the answers you find online are conflicting and unreliable.

 “A fruit tree will die after it has a bumper crop.”

-Most fertilizers are high in Nitrogen, which encourages vegetative growth (branches and leaves) but actually deters blossom production.
+Most fertilizers are high in Nitrogen, which encourages vegetative growth (branches and leaves) but can actually take away from blossom/fruit production.
+Therefore, only fertilize as needed.
 Over-fertilizing is not encouraged.

-To learn more about seedlings and their differences with grafted trees, check out our article, The Science of Grafting.
+It is difficult to predict the characteristics of a fruit that grows from most seed-grown trees.
+To learn more about seedlings and their differences from grafted trees, check out our article, The Science of Grafting.

 “Pruned trees take longer to grow.”